 To conclude, I provide a qualitative analysis of the optimal path of the dynamic pricing policy resulting from a general demand function.
 This structural approach captures with little restriction consumer behavioral effects related to reference dependence.
 Any firm that misunderstands these general effects loses profit by charging inadequately for its product.
-This work provides thus a deeper understanding of dynamic pricing policies when customers are subject to reference effects in the spirit of prospect theory.
+This work provides thus a deeper understanding of dynamic pricing policies when customers are subject to reference effects.
 Such theoretical implications, in turn, call for empirical support in future research.